paryapasha/Cursus_PostGIS_n1/README.md

 ## Load data into the database

-Assuming you are not accessing an already configured version of the database used in this workshop, you will start by creating a new empty database in your system, after which you will create the postgis extension and then import the following shapefiles: *porto_freguesias* ; *ferrovias* and *lugares*
+Assuming you are not accessing an already configured version of the database used in this workshop, you will start by creating a new empty database in your system, after which you will create the postgis extension and then import the following shapefiles: *porto_neighborhood* ; *railroads* and *places*

 As an alternative you can restore the *postgis_vectors.backup* database from this repository, this DB already as all the vectors imported.